PaytmLabs/MachineLearningChallenge/README.md

   6.  cashback_percent: Average % cashback (discount from Paytm) given across all items sold by merchant.
 This is aggregated at primary category level.
   7.  discount_percent: Average % discount given by merchant across all the orders.
 This is aggregated at primary category level.

 3. [Returned Cancelled Metrics](https://s3.amazonaws.com/databricks-dump/datalakedr/mlTest/final/returnedCancelledMetrics/part-00000) – This dataset has all merchant related cancelled and retuned orders.
 Merchants sometime cancel the order in case they are not able to acquire inventory or maybe they accepted an order but does not want to ship to a particular pin code.
 Returns can happen if customer receives order late since merchant did not ship in time or item received is not as promised on the platform.
-Cancelled and returned order here are only because of merchants’ fault and general customer cancellations are not a part of it.Here is the schema -
+Cancelled and returned order here are only because of merchants’ fault and general customer cancellations are not a part of it.Here is the schema and data is in CSV format.
   1.  merchant_id: Unique Merchant_id
   2. T1: Root category
   3. T2: Sub  Category
   4. T4: Primary Category
   5.  cancel_num: Total number of orders cancelled by merchant, aggregated at primary category level
-  6.  return_num: Totoal number of returned orders fulfilled by merchant, aggregated at primary category level
+  6.  return_num: Total number of returned orders fulfilled by merchant, aggregated at primary category level

 ##Concept of categories
 One thing you will notice in the datasets is category fields T1, T2, T4.
 All the catalogs are structured in some hierarchy.
 We have shared 3 levels of hierarchy where T1 -> T2 -> T4 -> Product ID.
 As an example Mobile and Accessories is a Root category or T1, under this we have 2 Sub categories 1) Mobiles and 2) Accessories and finally each T2 category has many T4 categories (primary category) as an example T2 category Mobiles can have 2 primary categories 1) Smart phones 2) Feature phones.